Please note that Tapas no longer supports Internet Explorer.

 Dressed impeccably as usual in a gown of finest silk, colored a deep shade of green that reflected matching highlights into the oily black of her neatly coiffed hair.
 Except for the wide streak of bright white spreading from her right temple.
 The dark color of her gown, paired with her dark hair, set off her complexion perfectly.
 Her large yellow eyes, tinged slightly with an almost orange hue, practically glowed against skin as pale as the finest porcelain.

 Rosaline knew that in her youth, Selena Bolingville had been a sought-after beauty from a minor noble house in the Royal Territory.
 It was said that competition for her attention had been fierce.
-However, for some unknown reason, she had joined the Hallowfeld household as a companion for Sebastian’s aging mother shortly before his marriage to Rosaline’s mother and faded into obscurity only to appear at Verdant Shade Castle within days of Rosamund Thorne’s death with a four year old daughter in tow.
+However, for some unknown reason, she had disappeared into obscurity and joined the Hallowfeld household as a companion for Sebastian’s aging mother shortly before his marriage.
+When she appeared at Verdant Shade Castle within days of Rosamund Thorne’s death with a four-year-old daughter in tow, the five year old mystery of the beauty’s disappearance had its answer.

 Now approaching middle age, the young beauty’s smooth skin was starting to be invaded by thin creases.
 Lips that had once been described as resembling precious rubies floating in cream had darkened with age to resemble blood dripped onto snow.
-Her eyes, though, still held the same smoldering intensity and greed that Rosaline had seen when the woman had first laid eyes on her all those years ago.
+Her eyes, though, still held the same smoldering intensity and greed that Rosaline had seen when the woman had first fixed those fiery orbs on her fourteen years ago.

 “Her ladyship grants you the honor of speaking with her!
 How dare you make her wait!
 The insolence!”
 The lady in waiting blustered.
 A glance at the detached gaze of her mistress, tacitly approving of her berating of the young woman, prompted her to step forward towards the doorway, intentionally shoving her aside with her shoulder.

 “Feel free to keep going if you want to get a more intimate view of the corridor’s floor.
 I do know that the maids have been rather lax in their attentions to this wing of the castle.
-Perhaps if one of the Marquess’s wife’s servants rolls around in the dirt, they’ll attend to their duties properly.”
-Rosaline slid to the side, allowing the woman full access to the doorway while reminding her of the fates of those who had attempted to enter the room without her permission.
+Perhaps if one of the Marquis’s wife’s servants rolls around in the dirt, they’ll attend to their duties properly.”
+Rosaline ignored the slight shove and moved to the side, allowing the woman full access to the doorway while reminding her of the fates that awaited those who attempted to enter the room without her permission.
 While they may not know why, everyone who lived or worked in the Castle knew that trying to force their way into the two chambers used by the strange young apothecary was asking for trouble.

-If she were not inside the room, allowing entry, even if the door was open, then her mother’s enchantment would expel any attempting to enter.
+If she were not inside the room, allowing entry, even if the door was open, then her mother’s enchantment would expel anyone attempting to enter.
 At high velocity.
-When they were younger, Stanis had joked that they should set up a betting pool around how far the guards sent by the Marquess would fly, like skipping stones.
+When they were younger, Stanis had joked that they should set up a betting pool around how far the guards sent by the Marquis would fly, like skipping stones.

 The woman froze mid-step and turned back to face Rosaline, her face flushed red with anger and embarrassment.
 “This Castle belongs to the Thorne family.
 How dare a lowly thing like you attempt to deny them or their rightful servants’ use of anything within its walls!”
 The maid blustered.